“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 A new character demands new characteristics.

 The logic of commitment to the Lord goes something like this.
-If we owe all to the Lord, he should have all of us.
-This is the logic of love.
-There is a close connection between God’s grace and our response to him.
-Grace and gratitude are from the same word in Greek.
+If we owe all to the Lord, He should have all of us.
+This commitment is the logic of love.
+There is a close connection between God’s grace and our response to Him.
+Grace and gratitude are from the same root in Greek.
 The virtues in the following list root themselves in our election.